aa0051320/Pages/_Diablo_IV/01 Ice Shards.md

 > I tested some fine-tune for using Staff.
 > Although Staff can provide a huge Damage in a short time.
 > But Staff is hard to let Mana keep up with Attack Speed for lasting DPS.
-> This make Staff hard to defeat high Tier Dungeon.
+> This make Staff hard to defeat high Tier Dungeon. -->

-# Gear (Staff)
+# Gear
+I recommend using **Staff**.

-In high Tier Dungeon, enemies are often unstoppable.
+In high Tier Dungeon, enemies are often Unstoppable.
 Crowd Control is not so useful.
 The faster you kill enemies, the safer you are.

 Staff has +100% Effect.
-As long as the Affixes of Staff is properly chosen, it can deal huge Damage to BOSS, Elite or Unstoppable Enemy.
+As long as the Affixes of Staff is properly chosen, it can deal huge Damage to Boss or Unstoppable Enemy.
+But the prerequisite is that **Lucky Hit Chance** must be high enough so that Mana can keep up with Attack Speed.

 ## Gear Affixes Priority
 1. Attack Speed